Dead2/CryptoGoblin/README.md

 ## Linux compilation using build.sh
 This will build with LTO enabled, and some really aggressive optimization flags.

-If you are lucky, this might give you anything from 0% to 15% improvement, if you are not lucky it could be a couple percent slower.
+If you are lucky, this might give you anything from 0% to 25% improvement, if you are not lucky it could be a couple percent slower.
+Soft-aes will see huge improvements.

 To use this, instead of running cmake directly, run:
 `./build.sh`